microsoft/onefuzz/docs/telemetry.md

 # Telemetry

-Onefuzz reports two types of telemetry, both via [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
+OneFuzz reports two types of telemetry, both via [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-1. Onefuzz records fully featured attributable data is to a user-owned [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance.
+1. OneFuzz records fully featured attributable data is to a user-owned [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance.
 This goal of this information is to enable users to perform detailed analysis of their fuzzing tasks.
-1. Onefuzz reports non-attributable minimal set of runtime statistics to Microsoft via a Microsoft managed [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance.
+1. OneFuzz reports non-attributable minimal set of runtime statistics to Microsoft via a Microsoft managed [AppInsights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance.
 The goal is to provide insight to the efficacy of OneFuzz and